joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-01-06-fast-spelling-bee.md

 \text{pangrams} & 7\binom{26}{7} = 4604600 \\ \hline
 \end{array}$$

 On first glance, these numbers are daunting.
-A naive search would need to generate some $\approx 5\times10^6$ games, and compare them against $\approx 1.5\times10^5$ words, a hefty $\approx 10^{12}$ comparisons.
-Simply looping over a list that long (without any string operations) would take about $10\ \text{hours}$ in a Colab notebook.
+A naive search would need to generate some $\approx 4.6\times10^6$ pangrams, and compare them against the dictionary of $\approx 1.5\times10^5$ words — a hefty $\approx 10^{12}$ comparisons.
+Simply looping over a list that long (without any string operations) would take hours in a Colab notebook.
 Hopefully there is some structure we can exploit.

 ### Plan

 The big idea here is to only ever make linear passes over the word list, and avoid looping the list of possible pangrams entirely.
 The logic of the two major passes is

-1. accumulate the possible pangrams and populate a data structure that can receive score increments for given `middle letter/pangram` pairs as we loop over the word list a second time.
+1. accumulate the possible pangrams and populate a data structure, `pangram_scores`, that can receive score increments for given $\left(\text{center letter},\text{pangram}\right)$, then
-2. loop over the words and distribute their scores to the relevant destination in `pangram_scores`
+2. loop over the word list and accumulate their scores to the relevant pangrams in `pangram_scores`

+### The words

+First, we grab the words and accumulate them in the list `words`.

 ```python
 from collections import defaultdict